LaDonna Harris (Comanche) Biographical Profile

 “AIO’s greatest contribution to tribes and communities has always been how we organized people around important issues to find solutions that restore ownership back to the community.”

 LaDonna Harris, an enrolled citizen of the Comanche Nation, is founder and president of Americans for Indian Opportunity (www.aio.org).
 As a national leader, Harris has influenced the agendas of the civil rights, feminist, environmental and world peace movements.
 She was a founding member of Common Cause and the National Urban Coalition and is an ardent spokesperson against poverty and for social injustice.

-on the Citizens Party ticket with Barry Commoner, Harris firmly added environmental issues to that and future presidential campaigns.
+As an advocate for women’s rights, she was an original convener of the National Women’s Political Caucus.
+As the 1980 Vice Presidential nominee on the Citizens Party ticket with Barry Commoner, Harris firmly added environmental issues to that and future presidential campaigns.
 Harris understands the importance of being a global citizen.
 In past years,

-purchase LaDonna Harris: Indian 101, a bio-documentary about LaDonna.
+Purchase LaDonna Harris: Indian 101, a bio-documentary about LaDonna.